3b/noise-range-test/perlin-improved.md

 That looks much better for avoiding errors from going out of bounds, or artifacts from clamping.
 Unfortunately, now 4d noise has a much narrower distribution, so we usually end up using much less of the expected range.

 ##### adjusting shape of distributions

+note: the reshaping in this section works OK for this specific use, but doesn't scale well, and can't fix narrower distributions as well.
+See [reshaping.md]() for more about that.

 If we want to use more of the output range while still staying within predictable bounds, `EXPT` is a reasonable candidate, since it maps 0 to 0, 1 to 1, and pushes in-between values towards one edge or the other depending on the exponent.